ewallt/pocket-deploy/_builder/INSTRUCTOR_RULES.md

              5. Enhanced View
              6. Extended Answer
              7. Go back one level
              8. Return to top-level options
-             9. Export Snapshot
-            10. Fetch Builder Instructions
+             9. Fetch Builder Instructions

         4) End with a short question inviting the next choice.
     </step>